• Current students

 Back to Top

-Students are required to pass CAP1 DEBK and Law before presenting for any CAP1 exams.
-Each year the initial window is open from September – January for the Law exam and November – January for DEBK assessment, which is prior to CAP1 summer exams.
-The second window is open in July prior to CAP1 autumn exams.
+Students are required to pass CAP1 Law before presenting for any CAP1 exams.
+Each year the window to sit this exam is open from September – January before the summer exams, and in May/June prior to CAP1 autumn exams.

 Back to Top